benhur07b/benhur07b.github.io/_posts/2021-05-02-mapping-geography-basketball-field-goals-spatial-analytics-uaap-part-1.md

 **5. The Philippines is a basketball-crazed country.** Basketball is probably one of the most popular, if not the most popular, sport in the Philippines.
 A lot of kids grow up wanting to become pro ballers.
 Basketball courts are literally everywhere.
 Basketball players and teams enjoy celebrity status.
 Basketball itself is ingrained in our culture.
 Rafe Bartholomew even wrote about our love affair with basketball in Pacific Rims.
 We Filipinos will probably never wow the world with our height.
 Pinoy basketball has always been about heart -- **PUSO** -- but I think it's also good to put brains -- **UTAK** -- with that **PUSO**.
 Different people may have different views on analytics in basketball but I think that, when used properly, it could be give a team that slight advantage it needs to win.

 <div class="col-lg-12 img-container"><img class="img-fluid post-img img-shadow" src="{{ site.assets }}/img/posts/2021-05-02-mapping-geography-basketball-field-goals-spatial-analytics-uaap-part-1/osm-basketball.png" alt="features tagged as sport=basketball in OSM"><figcaption class="figure-caption text-center">Features tagged as sport=basketball in OSM</figcaption></div>

+## The what

+We need a better way to analyze field goal shooting in the Philippines.
+One that incorporates the spatial aspect of shooting.

 ## The research